 When the Sig P365 came out, it took the CCW world by storm.
-The standard p365 was reliable, accurate, comfortable to should/shoot, and (perhaps most important) it had the ability to accept a 12 round magazine in a gun that was no bigger than competitor’s guns that only held half as many rounds of 9mm.
+The standard p365 was reliable, accurate, and comfortable to hold/shoot, and (perhaps most important) it had the ability to accept a 12-round magazine in a gun that was no bigger than competitors’ guns that only held half as many rounds of 9mm.

-Because one of the major features of the Sig p365 over its competitors is its capacity, most people we know that carry them (ourselves included), choose to carry their p365 with the extended 12 round magazine.
+One of the major features of the Sig p365 over its competitors is its capacity, most people we know that carry them (ourselves included), choose to carry their p365 with the extended 12-round magazine.

 The accuracy of the p365 is phenomenal.
 Check out our Sig p365 review for some proof.
 However, for some shooters, the short sight radius made it difficult for them to achieve the accuracy potential of the platform.